Top 10 cheap chest freezers and freezers

 Due to their size, chest freezers are often positioned in a garage or storage room rather than in the kitchen.

-Here are three large freezers costing under £250 to pass through the Which? test lab:
+Here are a couple of large freezers costing under £250 to pass through the Which? test lab:

 - Russell Hobbs RHCF200 – A mid-sized chest freezer that has a storage basket suspended over the main freezer section.